Creating Custom Governance Rulesets

 To create a custom ruleset, use one of the following approaches:

-After you modify or create a custom ruleset, you must validate it to ensure it is coded correctly, generate its documentation, and then publish it to Exchange.
+After you modify or create a custom ruleset, you must validate it to ensure the code is correct, generate its documentation, and then publish it to Exchange.
 See Validating and Publishing Custom Rulesets.